Nextpoint File Room

 Error: Unsupported encryption method.
 Please use a supported method or remove encryption before trying again.

-Solution: This error is triggered when an unsupported encryption (password) method is utilized.
+Solution: This error is triggered when an unsupported encryption method (password) is used.
 The most common unsupported encryption is AES.
-To resolve, we recommend removing the password locally and re-uploading to your File Room.
-In the alternative, you can uncompress locally using the password, rezip the file without a password, and re-upload to your File Room.
+To resolve this, we recommend removing the password locally and re-uploading the archive to your File Room.
+Alternatively, you can extract the files locally using the password, rezip them without a password, and then re-upload to your File Room.

 Unsupported Compression Method